-Prospective purchasers of the Series 2008A Notes should consult their own tax advisers regarding pending or proposed federal and state tax legislation and court proceedings, and prospective purchasers of the Series 2008A Notes at other than their original issuance at the respective prices indicated on the inside front cover of this Official Statement should also consult their own tax advisers regarding other tax considerations such as the consequences of market discount, as to all of which Bond Counsel expresses no opinion.
+Prospective purchasers of the Series 2009A Notes should consult their own tax advisers regarding pending or proposed Federal and state tax legislation and court proceedings, and prospective purchasers of the Series 2009A Notes at other than their original issuance at the respective prices indicated on the inside front cover of this Official Statement should also consult their own tax advisers regarding other tax considerations such as the consequences of market discount, as to all of which Bond Counsel expresses no opinion.

-Bond Counsel's engagement with respect to the Series 2008A Notes ends with the issuance of the Series 2008A Notes, and, unless separately engaged, Bond Counsel is not obligated to defend the Board or the Beneficial Owners regarding the tax status of interest on the Series 2008A Notes in the event of an audit examination by the IRS.
-The IRS has a program to audit tax-exempt obligations to determine whether the interest thereon is includible in gross income for federal income tax purposes.
-If the IRS does audit the Series 2008A Notes, under current IRS procedures, the IRS will treat the Board as the taxpayer and the Beneficial Owners of the Series 2008A Notes will have only limited rights, if any, to obtain and participate in judicial review of such audit.
-Any action of the IRS, including but not limited to selection of the Series 2008A Notes for audit, or the course or result of such audit, or an audit of other obligations presenting similar tax issues, may affect the market prices for the Series 2008A Notes.
+Bond Counsel's engagement with respect to the Series 2009A Notes ends with the issuance of the Series 2009A Notes, and, unless separately engaged, Bond Counsel is not obligated to defend the Board or the beneficial owners of the Series 2009A Notes regarding the tax status of interest on the Series 2009A Notes in the event of an audit examination by the IRS.
+The IRS has a program to audit tax-exempt obligations to determine whether the interest thereon is includible in gross income for Federal income tax purposes.
+If the IRS does audit the Series 2009A Notes, under current IRS procedures, the IRS will treat the Board as the taxpayer and the beneficial owners of the Series 2009A Notes will have only limited rights, if any, to obtain and participate in judicial review of such audit.
+Any action of the IRS, including but not limited to selection of the Series 2009A Notes for audit, or the course or result of such audit, or an audit of other obligations presenting similar tax issues, may affect the market value of the Series 2009A Notes.